 - Chapter 13 Plan (Chapter 13 cases)

-- Copies of pay stubs and evidence of income
+- As well as copies of pay stubs and evidence of income

-There could be other documents that might be necessary depending on the local rules in the jurisdiction the case is filed and your specific situation.
-In many jurisdictions, you can obtain a case number by filing the:
+Also there could be other documents that might be necessary.
+Depending on the local rules in the jurisdiction the case is filed and your specific situation.
+Though in many jurisdictions, you can obtain a case number by filing the:

 - Voluntary Bankruptcy Petition